 Explore myriad of unspoiled islands with the people you cherish most and together admire these generous gifts of nature.
 National parks Kornati and Krka are just a couple of the area's highlights.
 You may like to explore impressive Saharun beach or highest Croatian lighthouse on Dugi Otok or party in one of the beach bars in Vodice.
 The "menu" is endless, and the choice is yours.

-You can opt between bareboat crewed and skippered Zadar yacht charter.
-Sailboat charter with our flexible skipper is definitively the most genuine option.
+You can opt between bareboat, crewed or skippered Zadar sailing yacht charters.
+Sailboat charter with a local skipper is definitively the most genuine option.
 Personalized itineraries and endless route options ensure the opportunity to visit some of the most special corners of Croatian coast.

 Almost 500 lush green islands, picturesque villages, calm Adriatic sea and topmost gastronomy create an amazing combination for a relaxing Family sailing holidays Mediterranean style.
-Small distances between these islands are one of the reasons that this region is amongst most popular family sailing destinations in the World.
+Small distances between these islands are one of the reasons that this region is amongst the most popular family sailing destinations at Croatian coast.

 Just a couple of miles to hop from one isle to another, sandy beaches and bays to snorkel or swim behind every corner will certainly make your children happy.
 Visiting marine national parks and Kornati islands is just one of the route highlights you are about to explore on your 7-day cruising adventure in Croatia.